Misaligned gas acquisition as a formation pathway of S0 galaxies: Introduction

-There are two proposed main formation pathways of S0 galaxies.
+Two formation pathways have been proposed for S0 galaxies.
 The first one is fading of spiral galaxies \citep{gunn_infall_1972, larson_evolution_1980, quilis_gone_2000}.
-Observations show that the fraction of S0s increases when they reside in denser local environment \citep[morphology-density relation]{dressler_galaxy_1980}, suggesting that the environmental processes like starvation \citep{larson_evolution_1980} or ram-pressure stripping \citep{gunn_infall_1972, quilis_gone_2000} reduce the gaseous content of spiral galaxies leading to the formation of S0s.
+Observations show that the fraction of S0s in the local universe ($z\lesssim0.06$) increases with their projected local galaxy number density \citep[morphology-density relation]{dressler_galaxy_1980}, which suggests that the environmental processes, like starvation \citep{larson_evolution_1980} or ram-pressure stripping \citep{gunn_infall_1972, quilis_gone_2000}, reduce the gaseous content in spiral galaxies and lead to the formation of S0s.
 The second one includes mergers and galaxy interactions \citep{icke_distant_1985, bekki_unequal_1998, bekki_transformation_2011, querejeta_formation_2015}.
-The S0s show systematically higher luminosity and larger bulges than spiral galaxies \citep{dressler_galaxy_1980, burstein_kband_2005}, suggesting that mechanisms leading to mass inflow and growth of bulge like mergers \citep{bekki_unequal_1998, querejeta_formation_2015} or galaxy interactions \citep{icke_distant_1985, bekki_transformation_2011} should take part in the formation of S0s.
-However, neither pathway alone is able to provide a reasonable explanation for the various properties of S0s.
-On the one hand, \cite{laurikainen_photometric_2010} show that the bulges of S0s display more similar properties to that of spiral galaxies than elliptical galaxies in $M_K^0$-$r_{\mathrm{eff}}$ diagram ($K$-band absolute magnitude $M_K^0$ and effective radius $r_{\mathrm{eff}}$ of bulge) and photometric plane (relation between S\'{e}rsic index $n$, $r_{\mathrm{eff}}$ and the central surface brightness of the bulge), suggesting that mergers are not able to explain the properties of bulges in S0s.
-On the other hand, \cite{wilman_morphological_2009} discover that S0s are as common in groups as in clusters at $z\sim0.4$, where they conclude that the group environments are dominated for the formation of S0s, and mergers or galaxy interactions are the most possible mechanisms.
-Using the SAMI Galaxy Survey, \cite{deeley_sami_2020} suggest two different formation mechanisms for S0s, with mergers dominated in the low-mass groups and faded spirals dominated in the high-mass groups.
-Based on the Sloan Digital Sky Survey (SDSS), \cite{xiao_nuclear_2016} and \cite{xu_starforming_2022} focus on star-forming S0s and propose their formation is related to external gas accretion or minor mergers. \cite{rathore_starforming_2022} suggest that the star formation of star-forming S0s are rejuvenated through minor mergers.
-From the IllustrisTNG simulation, \cite{deeley_two_2021} study the relative contribution of the formation pathways for S0s, suggesting that 37\% of S0s form through gas stripping while 57\% of S0s form through mergers.
+The S0s are at least luminous in $K$-band as spiral galaxies \citep{burstein_kband_2005} and display systematically higher bulge-to-disk ratio \citep{dressler_galaxy_1980}.
+These evidences indicate that mechanisms leading to mass inflow and growth of bulge, such as mergers \citep{bekki_unequal_1998, querejeta_formation_2015} or galaxy interactions \citep{icke_distant_1985, bekki_transformation_2011}, play a role in the formation of S0s.
+However, neither pathway alone can explain all the properties of S0s.
+On the one hand, \cite{laurikainen_photometric_2010} find that the bulges of S0s exhibit properties more similar to spiral galaxies than elliptical galaxies in the $M_K^0$-$r_{\mathrm{eff}}$ diagram ($K$-band absolute magnitude $M_K^0$ and effective radius $r_{\mathrm{eff}}$ of bulge) and in the photometric plane (relation between S\'{e}rsic index $n$, $r_{\mathrm{eff}}$ and the central surface brightness of the bulge), indicating that mergers are not able to explain the statistical behaviour of bulges.
+On the other hand, \cite{wilman_morphological_2009} discover that S0s are as common in groups as in clusters at intermediate redshift ($z\sim0.4$) and tend to reside in the outskirts of groups.
+They propose processes like mergers, galaxy harassment and tidal interactions, which are effective at these locations, should be the most possible mechanisms for the formation of S0s.